for attorneys seeking to provide affordable and accessible services to everyday people

-This version of the Pricing Toolkit is a collaboration between The Chicago Bar Foundation and On Purpose Legal (OPL).
-Helping lawyers learn how to price based on value instead of time is a core strategy for both the CBF and OPL to increase access to justice and promote a healthier, more sustainable practice of law.
+This version of the Pricing Toolkit is a collaboration between The Chicago Bar Foundation and A Different Practice (ADP).
+Helping lawyers learn how to price based on value instead of time is a core strategy for both the CBF and ADP to increase access to justice and promote a healthier, more sustainable practice of law.

 The Pricing Toolkit contains the following resources: